Mclmadden/NGC1333IRAS4/Week 8.md

 ### Tuesday - 7/30

-Met with Brian Svoboda to add uncertainty values to T_ex:
+Met with Brian Svoboda to add uncertainty values to T_ex by including covariance in `numpy.polyfit()`:

 ```python
 import numpy as np